Eoinmark/Python-Projects/Cyclistic_CaseStudy.md

 * end_lng: Geographical data type, the longitude of an end station's location
 * member_casual: Character data type, indicates the type of membership of a customer

  To prepare the data for analysis, all 12 files should be combined into a single CSV file.
-After all the dataset were put into a single directory, the code below was executed on the same working directory.
+After all the data were put into a single directory, the code below was executed on the same working directory.
 ```
 import os
 import pandas as pd